Yeah69/MrMeeseeks.DIE.Docs/docs/user-defined-elements.md

 # User-Defined Elements

-User-defined elements are features that allow customization of particular parts of the generated container.
-User-defined elements always have to be defined within the container-, transient-scope-, or scope-class.
-They'll apply only to the scope that they are defined in, i.e. they won't be inherited from the container to child scopes.
+User-defined elements are features that allow customization of certain parts of the generated container.
+User-defined elements must always be defined within the container, transient scope, or scope class.
+They only apply to the scope in which they are defined, i.e. they don't inherit from the container to child scopes.

 ## Factories

-Factories can be used to shortcut the container and supply custom creation logic.
-You can select from three kinds of factories: methods, properties, or fields.
-The identifiers of all factories need to start with `DIE_Factory`
+Factories can be used to shortcut the container and provide custom creation logic.
+You can choose from three types of factories: methods, properties, or fields.
+The identifiers of all factories must begin with `DIE_Factory`.

 ### Requirements